Phelps and Gorham Purchase: Missionary influence

 Phelps was aided by Samuel Kirkland, a Presbyterian minister and missionary among the Oneida.
 Kirkland had been appointed by the state of Massachusetts to oversee the transaction.
 Kirkland had previously taken part in six prior illegal land treaties made by individual states with the Indians, in violation of federal authority over Indian affairs.
 Only the US government had the authority to make treaties with the Native American nations.

-Kirkland encouraged the Oneida and other Iroquois to sell their land to the whites in part because he was convinced that they "would never become farmers unless forced to by the loss of land for hunting."
+Kirkland encouraged the Oneida and other Haudenosaunee to sell their land to the whites in part because he was convinced that they "would never become farmers unless forced to by the loss of land for hunting."
 Kirkland also benefitted from the land sales, receiving 6000 acre around present day Utica from New York State and from the Oneida people.
 Kirkland was determined to build the Hamilton-Oneida Academy and needed financial support from the wealthy land speculators.
-In November 1790, some Iroquois, including Cornplanter, accused Phelps, Kirkland, and the Mohawk chief Joseph Brant of altering deeds in order to favor Phelps.
+In November 1790, some Haudenosaunee, including Cornplanter, accused Phelps, Kirkland, and the Mohawk chief Joseph Brant of altering deeds in order to favor Phelps.

 Land ownership

 The Indians believed they were owners of the land, but Phelps persuaded the Chiefs that, since they had been allies to the defeated British during the Revolutionary War, and since the British had given up the lands in the 1783 peace treaty, the tribes could expect to retain only the lands granted by the United States.
-Phelps and Gorham wanted to buy 2600000 acre, but the Iroquois refused to sell it all.
+Phelps and Gorham wanted to buy 2600000 acre, but the Haudenosaunee refused to sell it all.

 Mill Yard Tract

-Phelps suggested that the Iroquois could use a grist mill to grind their maize which would relieve the women of the grinding work.
+Phelps suggested that the Haudenosaunee could use a grist mill to grind their maize which would relieve the women of the grinding work.
 The Indians asked how much land was needed for a grist mill, and Phelps suggested a huge section of land, 185000 acre, west of the Genesee River. west of the Genesee River, much larger than actually required, extending west from the river 12 miles, running south from Lake Ontario approximately 24 miles, and totaling about 288 sqmi.
 The section stretches from near the present-day town of Avon north to the community of Charlotte at Lake Ontario and encompasses Rochester.
-The Iroquois agreed.
+The Haudenosaunee agreed.

 After acquiring the parcel, Phelps and Gorham gave 100 acre at the high falls of the Genesee River to Ebenezer "Indian" Allen, on the condition that he build the grist mill and sawmill.
 The grist mill was distant from potential customers—only about 25 families lived on the west bank at the time—and there were no roads going to it from the few nearby farms on the west bank of the river.
 It never prospered.
 Allen's tract became the nucleus of modern Rochester, New York.
 The section of land on the west bank of the Genesee River became known as the Mill Yard Tract.